sergueik/powershell_samples/external/wix/basic-eventlog-source-installer/README.md

 c:\Program Files (x86)\Windows Kits\8.1\bin\x64\rc.exe
 ```

+There exist equivalent `windmc.exe` and `windres.exe` tools in MinGW environment but those were not tested.

-The `EventMessageFile` attribute is required - removing the attribute leads to build error:
+The `EventMessageFile` attribute is required in the `Product.wsx` - removing the attribute leads to build error:
 ```text
 CNDL0010: The util:EventSource/@EventMessageFile attribute was not found; it is required.` ) and can not be assigned a blank value (doing that leads to build error: `CNDL0006: The util:EventSource/@EventMessageFile attribute's value cannot be an empty string.
 If a value is not required, simply remove the entire attribute